Pioglitazone

 - Missed dose: If you forget to take your dose, take it as soon as you remember but if it's nearly time for your next dose, just take the next dose at the right time.
 Don't take double the dose.

 - Keep taking pioglitazone regularly: To control your diabetes you must take pioglitazone every day.
+The effects of pioglitazone are not immediate.
+It may take 6 to 8 weeks to reach full effect.
 Talk to your doctor or nurse before stopping.
 Contact your doctor or nurse for advice if you have been unwell and missed meals.

 Here are some things to know when you're taking pioglitazone.